Message from the Mayor

 Ten Reasons to Choose Fort Pierce to live, work, learn and play, year round:

-- Parks: Throughout the city, our parks have been enhanced and improved, including Moore’s Creek Linear Park, Causeway and South Beach Parks, Jetty Park, Inlet Linear Park, Maravilla Park (including a dog park) Dreamland Park, Pioneers Park.
-Marina Square Park and newly completed Veterans Memorial Park.
+- Parks: Throughout the city, our parks have been enhanced and improved, including Moore’s Creek and Inlet Linear Parks, Causeway, South Beach, and Jetty Parks, Maravilla Park (including a dog park), Dreamland and Pioneers Parks.
+Marina Square, Old Fort Park and newly completed Veterans Memorial and Indian Hills Restoration and Recreation Parks.

-- Education: School graduation rates improved almost 90.1%, ranking 5th in in the state and ranked highest on the Treasure Coast in 2017.
-Fort Pierce also has St. Anastasia and John Carroll Roman Catholic schools and St. Andrews Episcopal Academy lower and upper schools.
+- Education: School graduation rates improved to 91.8%, ranking in the top ten in Florida and ranked highest on the Treasure Coast in 2018.
+Fort Pierce has excellent private schools, including St. Anastasia and John Carroll Catholic schools and St. Andrews Episcopal Academy lower and upper schools.
 We are proud to be the home of Indian River State College ranked highest in affordability in Florida.
-IRSC has twice been rated in the top ten for the Aspen prize for community college excellence.
+IRSC has three times been rated in the top ten for the Aspen prize for community college excellence.
+We hope 2019 is the year it’s ranked # 1.

 - Medical Care: Fort Pierce is the home of Lawnwood Regional Medical Center, a Level II Trauma Center hospital with many unique services.
 Lawnwood is a Level III Neonatal Intensive Care Unit, and a Pediatric Emergency Care unit.
 Lawnwood is known throughout the region for its experienced cardiac and pediatric services.
 Nearby in Tradition, the Veterans Administration will soon build a veterans’ nursing home.